iAbdulaziz0/CodeSOS/README.md

 🔹 Project Overview: CodeSOS
-CodeSOS is a community-driven web application that allows developers to share programming problems and get help from others.
-Users can sign up, log in, and post problems with an optional image and detailed description.
-Other users can browse, view, and comment on these problems to offer support or solutions.
+CodeSOS is a web-based platform designed to help developers share and solve coding problems within a supportive community.
+Users can register, log in, and post programming issues by providing a title, image, and detailed description.
+Other users can view these problems, leave comments, and suggest solutions.

-The platform is built to foster collaboration and quick troubleshooting among developers by creating a centralized space for coding issues.
+The platform promotes collaboration and learning by allowing programmers to interact, assist each other, and exchange ideas through real-time problem discussions.

-🔹 Main Features
+🔹 Key Features
-Secure user authentication (sign up & login)
+User registration and login system

-Post a new programming problem with a title, description, and image
+Post coding problems with image and description

-Browse latest shared problems
+Browse and view all posted problems

+Comment on problems and suggest solutions

-View problem details and user profiles
+View problem details and discussion history

-Comment system for interactive discussions

-Session management to ensure only logged-in users can post or comment

-🔹 Project Structure

-CodeSOS/
-│
-├── index.php                 → Homepage that lists all shared problems
-├── login.php                 → Login page for registered users
-├── signup.php                → Registration page for new users
-├── post_problem.php          → Page to create and submit a new problem ├── problem_details.php       → Page to view a specific problem and its comments ├── user_profile.php          → Displays a user's profile and their posted problems │
-├── conn.php                  → Contains database connection logic
-│
-├── uploads/                  → Folder to store uploaded images (problems & profile pictures) │
-├── image/                    → Static images (logo, placeholders, etc.)
-│
-├── design.css                → Custom CSS styles for layout and appearance ├── style.css                 → Additional styles (e.g., Arabic form styling)
-│
-└── comments.php              → Handles comment submission logic
+Simple, user-friendly interface with session management